ecobird-ugent/R_scripts/colour_combination_generator.md

 Parameters:
 -  `colours` (required): A character vector of colours to generate combinations from.
 -  `num_combinations` (required): An integer specifying the number of unique colour combinations to generate.
-- `left_leg` (required): An integer specifying the number of colours in the left leg of the combination.
+- `rings_left` (required): An integer specifying the number of colours in the left leg of the combination.
-- `right_leg` (required): An integer specifying the number of colours in the right leg of the combination.
+- `rings_right` (required): An integer specifying the number of colours in the right leg of the combination.
 - `num_groups ` (optional): An integer specifying the number of groups to split the combinations into.
 Default is 1.

 Output: